SY26 Fluorescent Light Ballast/Capacitor Disposal

 All light ballasts/capacitors manufactured prior to 1979 that are not marked "NO PCB," shall be assumed to contain PCB's.

-PCB containing ballasts/capacitors should be detached from lamp fixtures and placed into containers marked "PCB."
+PCB containing ballasts/capacitors should be detached from lamp fixtures, placed into closable containers that prevent leakage or releases, provides protection from the elements, and marked "PCB."
 They are not to be stored at or delivered to Lion Surplus.

 Overheated ballasts/capacitors should be allowed to cool before removal.

-Ballasts with manufacturer marking "NO PCB's" may be disposed of in the municipal trash or labeled with an additional "NO PCB" sticker (available from EHS) and delivered to Lion Surplus.
+Ballasts with manufacturer marking "NO PCB's" may be disposed of in the residual trash.

 For questions, additional detail, or to request changes to this policy, please contact the Director of Environmental Health and Safety.